President and Scientific Director - Duncan Stewart

 Vice President, Strategy and Partnerships - Sandra Donaldson

 Sandra has over 25 years experience in network development and scientific research.
-Prior to working with the OIRM, she was the Program Manager for the Ontario Stem Cell Initiative, where she expanded a Toronto-based initiative into a virtual network of over 145 stem cell research programs across the province.
-Sandra has also managed a clinical research program in spinal deformity, benign bone tumors and club foot deformity in Orthopaedic Surgery at the Hospital for Sick Children.
-During this time she collaborated to develop a North American Clinical Trials Network in paediatric orthopaedic surgery and managed its first international, multi-centre clinical trial across 50 institutions, overseeing all scientific, ethical and regulatory approval processes.
-Previously, Sandra worked in research programs at several Ontario hospitals including Women’s College, Mount Sinai, Princess Margaret and London Health Sciences Centre.
-She has published research in a variety of orthopaedic journals and was also a health columnist for CBC News Online.
+Prior to working with OIRM, she was the Program Manager for the Ontario Stem Cell Initiative, where she expanded a Toronto-based initiative into a virtual network of 145+ stem cell research programs across the province, leading to the establishment of the OIRM.
+She also managed a clinical research program in spinal deformity, benign bone tumors and club foot deformity in Orthopaedic Surgery at the Hospital for Sick Children.
+During this time she collaborated to develop a North American Clinical Trials Network in paediatric orthopaedic surgery and managed its first international, multi-centre clinical trial across 50 institutions, overseeing all scientific, ethical and regulatory approval processes (A RCT comparing intralesional bone marrow and steroids for simple bone cysts).
+Previously, Sandra worked in orthopaedic research programs at several Ontario hospitals including Women’s College, Mount Sinai, Princess Margaret and London Health Sciences Centre.
+She has published clinical research in a variety of orthopaedic journals and was also a health columnist for CBC News Online.
 Sandra has a B.A. from the University of Western Ontario, a Certificate in Medical Writing and Editing from the University of Chicago, and is a member of the Canadian Society of Association Executives.

 Director, Research- Cheryle Séguin